The Sarn farmers

 Bannau Acres

-We're building a peer network of small-scale farmers across Powys, Bannau Brycheiniog National Park and Monmouthshire.
+We are building a peer network of small-scale farmers across Powys, Bannau Brycheiniog National Park and Monmouthshire.

 BannauAcres.co.uk